Skull art: Surrealists

 Frida was claimed early on by André Breton and the Surrealists as one of their own, and for a time she did not mind to be caught up and identified with the chic vanguard movement.
 But, later she declared herself not one of them because she said "I painted dreams, I painted my own reality."
 In the 1940s she painted "The Dream," where a conscious skeleton floats above the sleeping Frida.
 The Mexican brujos say "to live is to sleep and to die is to awaken."
 For Frida, perhaps, death like dreams exists in parallel.

 Chucho Reyes

 While Frida's work focused on Mexicanidad, Chucho Reyes integrated European fine art styles with the essence of the popular Mexican skull art.
 Perhaps his art was politically unpopular for those who chose to disregard foreign influences.
 However, Reyes's unconventional combination was most likely influenced by his eccentric father who, although devoutly Catholic, practiced brujeria.
 He slept in a bed where roosters were tied to each bedpost and a large eye was painted above his bed on the ceiling.
-This mixture of European religious beliefs with Mexican witchcraft was what most likely inspired Reyes to combine different artistic styles.
-Art like this will take quite a while to master.